-The project was carried out in group work and developed through the following steps:
+The project was carried out through personal reading activities and in-group work.
+Collaborative practices were organised following the steps illustrated below:

-- STEP I: Gathering data on R. Kipling, his work and the war's context. - STEP II: Textual analysis of the war reports - STEP III: Comparative analysis between the English and the Italian version - STEP IV: Discovery of R. Kipling's idea of the soldiers - STEP V: Conclusion
+- STEP I: Gathering data on R. Kipling, his work and the war's context. - STEP II: Textual analysis of each war report (focussing on the use of language and its effects) - STEP III: Comparative analysis between the English and the Italian version with reference to aspects considered relevant to judge the Italian soldiers - STEP IV: Considering R. Kipling's idea of the soldiers - STEP V: Drawing a conclusion - STEP VI: Writing the present report